edenpro2/DroneManagementSystem/README.md

 * Design Pattern - Design by contract for Business layer
 * Maximum Data Binding between elements in window and code- behind
-* Interface implementations and ISP INotifyPropertyChanged forMVVM
+* Interface implementations and INotifyPropertyChanged for MVVM (Model-View-ViewModel)
 * The shape of the controls varies symmetrically in the expansion / contraction of the windows
 * Intuitive and easy-to-understand user interface